zikkat/navigation/README.md

 `Navigation2.ipynb` has the code to start the unity environment and then train the agent. dqn_agent2.py has the agent training methods.
-The training based on DQN algorithm with experience replay buffer. the file model.py is the neural network representing the state space
+The training based on DQN algorithm with experience replay buffer. the file model.py is the neural network representing the Q function